San Francisco, the Bay Area, California, and some visits to

 Hood River).
 Huxley and Wallace breakfasted at the sidewalk

-tables at the hotel's Cornerstone Restaurant several times
+tables at the hotel's restaurant (currently Swedish, which

-the boys get to properly appreciate Hood River's finest
+the menu meant that the boys got to properly appreciate Hood

-white-tablecloth restaurant.
-There are a few outside tables
+River's finest white-tablecloth restaurant.
+There were a few

-where they can join the humans, there is a good list of
+outside tables where they could join the humans, there was a

-local corks, and the staff brings water to pair with the
+good list of local corks, and the staff brought water to

 |Springhouse Cellar Winery (next to the